B2 ~ F6 (3 Octaves and 3 notes)

 With a very light sound approach and a voice placed high in range and tone, Jokwon possesses the lightness that allows his voice to naturally flow with more ease in vocal runs as opposed to heavier voices with less flexibility.
 Having said that, Jokwon often shows ease with slow paced simple runs with accuracy in tone and separation of notes very well showcased, such as in “Slow Motion” and “U Got It Bad“.
 However, when runs become slightly more challenging with more added notes and a faster tempo, he has a bad habit of creating more or less pitch accurate slides around the musical ideas he has for his runs, often creating messy, sloppy or even pitchy runs in his vocal performances.
 This is due to his voice having an understanding of the muscle memory necessary to bounce off each individual note when doing vocal runs, but then struggling to speed that process up when trying to sing harder runs and often closing his throat in the process, such as in “Slow Motion“, “대낮에 한 이별“, “남과 여” and “10점 만점에 10점“.

-Debuting as a member of 2AM in 2008 and standing today as the only member still active under JYP Entertainment, Jokwon has been a long time vocalist and trainee under the company.
+Debuting as a member of 2AM in 2008 and standing today as an active artist under Cube Entertainment, Jokwon has been a long time vocalist and trainee under the company.
 After years of experience and training, he has proven that he’s learned more than just the basics of singing as a vocalist.
 His voice also has always been a reason for his uniqueness, possessing a delicate and bright tone for a male, with a high tessitura and light sound, Light Lyric Tenor is the easiest to describe his voice fach.
 Although he may sing with a lighter tone than his natural fach, when he sings Musical Theatre, he tends to create a more true tone to his actual vocal weight, as opposed to the range where he usually speaks.

 The lowest part of his range is by far the most unexplored part of his voice.
 By having a high sounding voice and generally speaking very high, Jokwon never truly speaks down in his chest voice low enough to allow freedom of tone and projection in his lower range.
 In most of his vocal performance, Jokwon stays in a E3 ~ A4 vocal range, very easily within his supported range, which causes him to not be challenged nearly enough in order to truly improve the weaker parts of his voice.
 As he descends in range below G3, Jokwon is able to keep a relaxed neutral larynx position and good projection down to F3, such as in “실감” and E3, such as in “죽어도 못보내“.
 The rare occasions in which Jokwon does sing below E3 is when we can clearly hear discomfort in that range, usually by the lack of tone present in his voice, such as the C#3’s and D3’s in “우리 사랑하게 됐어요” and “Anthem“, which should be well within a lyric tenor’s tessitura.
 Even as he descends lower, it is possible not to only hear but physically see his larynx dropping in his neck in order to produce lower notes, resulting in a strained and muffled sound in his lower range, such as the B2 in “Halo“.
 At times Jokwon even struggles to produce notes below C#3, such as when attempting to sing Seulong’s part in “죽어도 못보내“, which goes down to A2 and Jokwon ends up only being able to sing down to C#3 instead.